erlang-ls/erlang_ls/.github/SUPPORT.md

 This document offers some guidelines when asking for support related to an issue you might be having with the Erlang LS tool.

-We will always try to help as much as we can.
-This is an open-source project and as such the people that work on and maintain it do so with the time they have available.
-Please keep this in mind when setting your expectations.

 # Guidelines

-These aresome general guidelines to follow when reaching out through any of the available support channels.
+These are some general guidelines to follow when reaching out through any of the available support channels.

 1. **Search through the existing